 and will come down and tread upon the high places of the earth.

-Imagine for a moment that the Day Micah speaks of is today.
-We got up today thinking it will be pretty much like yesterday.
-We started our daily routine.
-Then, suddenly, the great God of heaven, the Lord Most High, leaves heaven and shows up on earth.
-Oh, my!
-That would make this day pretty unusual.
+Imagine that.
+We get up each day and think it will be pretty much like yesterday.
+We start our daily routine.
+Suddenly, the great God of heaven, the Lord Most High, leaves heaven and shows up on earth.
+Uh oh.
+That would make the day pretty unusual.
 And for those who do not know Him, have refused His love and mercy, it will be the most dreadful day.

-Micah’s words are in fact true.
-The Lord will indeed descend one day.
+Micah’s words are, in fact, true.
+The Lord will descend one day.
 And then wonderful and awful events will bring about a glorious new heaven and new earth.
-So, am I going to live today like this might be that Day?
+Perhaps today…

 in Him, Mike